All Episodes

 All right, we'll be back in a moment.

-This is a history hour, and the book is gulag.
+This is a history hour, and the book is Gulag.

-Eighteen million people.
+18 million people.

-All and this is the amazing thing, virtually every single one a member of the country that created the camps in which they were sent.
+All, and this is the amazing thing, virtually every single one, a member of the country that created the camps in which they were sent.

-This was not done to foreigners, this was done to their own people.
+This was done to their own people.

-This is the the gulag system.
+This is the Gulag system in the Soviet Union.

-And the Soviet Union and the the book is gulag.
+And the book is Gulag.

 This is a history hour on my show.